DuckDB - Analytics for not-so-big data with DuckDB

 Where DuckDB Fits in an Analytics Stack

-• Local development and testing of analytical SQL
+• Local development of analytical SQL

-• Lightweight ETL and format conversion
+• Lightweight ETL and file transformations

-• Reproducible analytical scripts without infrastructure overhead
+• Reproducible analytics without infrastructure setup

 Further References